justinsteven/dostackbufferoverflowgood/dostackbufferoverflowgood_tutorial.md

 Before we give one of our gadgets a go, we need to know to take in to account what is called "Endianness". x86 is what's known as a little-endian architecture.
-On a little-endian architecture, values are stored in memory as back-to-front bytes, with the Least Significant Byte (LSB) appearing first.
+On a little-endian architecture, values such as numbers or memory addresses are stored in memory as back-to-front bytes, with the Least Significant Byte (LSB) appearing first.

 For example: